Your Guide to Cruising

 While you’re cruising & how to spot others:

 - Watch out for eye contact and body language: The main mode of communication while cruising in a physical setting is usually with body language and eye contact.
 You can usually tell if someone is cruising you by the way they look at you (you know the look…).
 Make sure to do the same, so people know you’re interested!

 - Be clear about your intentions: You don’t have to have sex with someone just because they’re giving you the eye.
 If they’re not your vibe it’s useful to give a clear signal, whether through words, eye contact, or a shake of the head.
 Rejecting someone never feels nice but in these situations, clarity is kindness.
 This applies when cruising online too.

 - Cruise at night: The best time to cruise outdoors is under the cover of darkness, as it provides extra protection from prying eyes.
 Naturally, summer is better for cruising outdoors; if you’re cruising outdoors in winter, make sure to wrap up!
 If that’s not your thing, you can head indoors at your local cruise club or sauna.
 These spaces are decked out with all that you need to have a sexy, hot, fun time whilst keeping you safe.

-- Utilise hidden or private spaces: If you’re cruising someone and it looks like you might be getting down to it, consider finding a more private space within the location you’re in (unless there’s clearly other cruisers about and you don’t mind an audience, of course)
+- Use hidden or private spaces: If you’re cruising someone and it looks like you might be getting down to it, consider finding a more private space within the location you’re in (unless there are clearly other cruisers about and you don’t mind an audience, of course)